 Exams: There are two midterms and a final exam for this course.
-The midterms are worth 15% of your final grade, and the final exam is worth 15% of your final grade as well.
+Each midterm is worth 15% of your final grade, as is the final exam.
 The final exam will be an in-class open-notes test and will be cumulative.